particle-iot/docs/src/content/reference/device-os/firmware.md

 Device OS &lt; 1.2.0 | Supported | Supported | Supported
 Device OS &gt;= 1.2.0 | Supported | Supported | Supported

+### Pending Updates
+*Enterprise Only*

+When new product firmware is released with the `intelligent` option enabled, the firmware is delivered shortly after release when firmware updates are enabled for the device.

+When updates are disabled, firmware updates are not delivered to the device.
+Instead, the update is marked as pending.
+The system event `firmware_update_pending` is emmitted and the `System.updatesPending()` function returns `true`.
+The update is delivered when the application later re-enables updates by calling `System.enableUpdates()`, or when updates are forced, or when the device is restarted.

 ### System.updatesPending()
 *Enterprise Only*